Marc-André Fleury: Minnesota Wild (2022–2025)

 On April 9, 2024, the Wild were eliminated from playoff contention, ending Fleury's 17-year playoff streak, as he had last missed the playoffs with Pittsburgh in 2006.
 On April 17, he signed a 1-year, $2.5 million extension with the Wild, stating he would retire at the end of the 2024–25 season.
 After a season-long retirement tour, Fleury played his last regular-season game on April 15, 2025; with the Wild having clinched a playoff berth by securing an overtime point, starting goaltender Filip Gustavsson voluntarily exited the game, allowing Fleury to enter and make five saves in a 3–2 overtime victory for Minnesota, earning him his 575th career win.
-Fleury played his final NHL game in Game 5 of the Wild's first-round playoff series against the Golden Knights on April 29, entering in relief of an ill Gustavsson in the third period and stopping six shots before allowing a game-winning goal to Brett Howden four minutes into the extra period.
-Fleury's appearance in Game 5 marked the 18th playoff appearance of his career, setting a new record among goaltenders for playoff seasons, and surpassing the record previously jointly held by Martin Brodeur, Patrick Roy, and himself.
-The Wild were eliminated with a 3–2 loss in Game 6, with Fleury receiving a celebratory send-off from both teams and Wild fans in the Xcel Energy Center.
+Fleury played his final NHL game in game five of the Wild's first-round playoff series against the Golden Knights on April 29, entering in relief of an ill Gustavsson in the third period and stopping six shots before allowing a game-winning goal to Brett Howden four minutes into overtime.
+Fleury's appearance in game five marked the 18th year he'd played in the postseason, setting a new record among goaltenders for playoff seasons, and surpassing the record he previously jointly held with Martin Brodeur and Patrick Roy.
+The Wild were eliminated with a 3–2 loss in game six, with Fleury receiving a celebratory send-off from both teams and Wild fans in the Xcel Energy Center.
 Fleury was a finalist for the Bill Masterton Memorial Trophy, awarded by the Professional Hockey Writers' Association to "the player who best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey."